UT-Austin-RPL/PRELUDE/index.markdown

 <h1 align="center">Real Robot Evaluation</h1>

-  <table width=800px><tr><td> <p align="justify" width="20%">We perform real-world trials where the robot traverses 15m-length tracks in different configurations.
+  <table align=center width=800px><tr><td> <p align="justify" width="20%">We perform real-world trials where the robot traverses 15m-length tracks in different configurations.
 We compare it with our self-baseline PRELUDE (A1 Default Gait), a variant of our final model, using the robot’s default model-based controller instead.
   PRELUDE tracks trajectories more robustly (with a 20% increase in success rate) than PRELUDE (A1 Default Gait).
   We observed that PRELUDE (A1 Default Gait) drifts aggressively after a high-speed turning and collides into the wall, while PRELUDE turns rapidly to bypass the walking crowd and completes the trial successfully.